Belonging to the World

 We all have a birthright to connect with ritual skills, other-than-human relations, and ancestral practices in ways that are respectful and meaningful in our present-day life, and that support life-affirming grief expression towards dignity, right-relationship, and belonging.

-In this course you will be guided into a framework of cross-cultural principles for grieving to explore the ecology of relationships, rituals and ancestral practices relevant to your own identity that support your grief as medicine.
-You will be invited into somatic and energetic presence practices that support you as a vessel for metabolizing grief.
-You will nurture relationships with beings of land and plant kin while deepening your ritual skills of reciprocity to allow your grief to be an offering.
-You will explore connection to your ancestors through both spirit work and tangible research into ancestrally relevant grieving practices.
-You will learn a map for supporting the rite of passage of death and bereavement.
-You will nurture your grief as an invitation into belonging and possibility towards healing, relational reciprocity, and connection to the world.
+In this course I will guide us into a framework of cross-cultural principles for grieving to explore the ecology of relationships, rituals and ancestral practices relevant to your own identity that support your grief as medicine.
+I will invite us into somatic and energetic presence practices that support each of our unique ways of metabolizing grief.
+We will nurture relationships with beings of land and plant kin while deepening our ritual skills of reciprocity to allow our grief to be an offering.
+I will invite us to explore connection to our ancestors through both spirit work and tangible research into ancestrally relevant grieving practices.
+I will offer a map and considerations for supporting the rite of passage of death and bereavement.
+And we will nurture our grief as an invitation into belonging and possibility towards healing, relational reciprocity, and connection to the world.